shepherd-06/ELIA/README.md

-# 🖥️ECIU AI Hackathon Development Road Map🖥️
+# 🖥️ ECIU AI Hackathon Development Road Map 🖥️

 Student project by Will Mitchell, Phoebe, Aapo Piirainen and Ibtehaz.
 This project was done for the AI Hackathon hosted by ECIU from *Tampere University*.
 All ideas and logs for the project will be found on this *ReadMe* with the inclusion of dates, and no edits to past ideas/structure/development, this is a prototype app.